SUBSES

 Project data

-Research lines | Research Line Domain-Specific Learning in Preschools and Schools, Research Line Professional Competencies of Preschool and School Teachers | ||
+Research lines | Research Line Domain-Specific Learning in Preschools and Schools, Research Line Professional Competence and Learning of Teachers | ||

 Departments | Knowledge Transfer | ||